RYERSON UNIVERSITY SCHOOL OF INTERIOR DESIGN (RSID)

 DESIGN SCHOOL NAMED TOP IN WORLD

-Internationally renowned Azure magazine named Ryerson's School of Interior Design one of the top three interior design schools on the planet alongside Parsons The New School for Design in New York City and the Rhode Island School of Design in Providence.
+Internationally renowned Azure magazine named Ryerson's School of Interior Design one of the top eight interior design schools on the planet alongside Parsons The New School for Design in New York City and the Rhode Island School of Design in Providence, among others.
 One hundred international architects, interior designers, industrial designers and other practitioners weighed in: "Ryerson dominates the discussion about the best interior design school in Canada, and graduates are equipped with the necessary technical skills to hit the ground running when they leave school."

 Our mission at Ryerson University's School of Interior Design is to educate students on the dynamic, complex and demanding practice of Interior Design.